BruttherJOE/CodingNotes/Python notes/Python cheatsheet.md

 [go to top](#top)

 Dictionaries are made up of values with **UNIQUE** keys for every value.
-It's basically a keyed list.
+It's basically a list with keys.
 Keys are immutable.
 This means that they cannot be changed.
-This is because the value will get confused and kill itself.
+This is because the values will get confused and kill itself.

 > You can't join dictionaries like you can with lists